Data security in healthcare software development

 Best practices for encryption in transit and at rest

-1. Encryption in transit - Utilize robust encryption protocols such as Transport Layer Security (TLS) or Secure Socket Layer (SSL) to protect data as it is transmitted over networks.
-Ensure all communications, including data exchanges between healthcare systems and external entities, are encrypted to prevent unauthorized interception or tampering.
+1. Encryption in transit - Always make use of strong encryption protocols such as Transport Layer Security (TLS) and Secure Socket Layer (SSL) to ensure that data in transit is adequately protected within the network.
+All communications between your health systems and external entities such as beneficiaries or payers should be encrypted to avoid any possibility of unauthorised interception or alteration.

-2. Encryption at rest - Employ strong encryption algorithms, such as Advanced Encryption Standard (AES), to secure data stored on servers, databases, and other storage media.
-Encryption at rest protects data from unauthorized access and ensures that even if storage devices are compromised, the data remains unreadable without proper decryption keys.
+2. Encryption at rest - Use strong encryption algorithms such as Advanced Encryption Standard (AES) to protect information while stored in servers, databases and other storage media; encryption at rest is vital in protecting data from unauthorised access, and also ensures that information is inaccessible from storage devices even if compromised, without the use of proper decryption keys.

-3. Regularly update encryption protocols - Stay current with the latest encryption standards and best practices.
-Review and update encryption protocols regularly to address new vulnerabilities and incorporate advancements in cryptographic technology.
+3. Regularly update encryption protocols - Periodically review the latest encryption standards and best practices for application.
+Make a habit of keeping your encryption protocols up to date to take advantage of new patches that can guard against new vulnerabilities and incorporate new developments in cryptographic technology.

 Regular security training and awareness